 Employer union coverage is a bit different than employer coverage.
 Your employer or union should let you know if your coverage will continue once you turn 65.
 You should contact your group coverage provider to get more detailed information.

-What is COBRA?
-Generally, COBRA is a continuation of coverage for someone who is no longer part of a company or union.
+COBRA is a continuation of coverage for someone who is no longer part of a company or union.
 Under COBRA, an employee has the option to continue group coverage for a limited amount of time, however, it is generally at your own expense.

 Find Your Best Coverage Option